openvinotoolkit/openvino/docs/IE_PLUGIN_DG/NewTransformation.md

 }
 ~~~~~~~~~~~~~

 Using ngraph::FunctionPass you need to override `run_on_function` method where you will write transformation code.
-Return value must be `true` if original function was changes during transformation otherwise it must be `false`.
+Return value must be `true` if original function has changed during transformation otherwise it must be `false`.
 For transformation API please follow [Working with ngraph::Function] section.

 `2.` `ngraph::pass::GraphRewrite` is used for pattern based transformations.